SenatorSteven/microbar/README.md

 #### :~$ microbar --help
 <pre>
-microbar: usage: microbar [parameters] or microbar [parameter] [--help] [-h], [--help]     display this message
+microbar: usage: microbar [parameters] or microbar [parameter] [--help]
+    [-h], [--help]      display this message
     [-c], [--config]    specify path to config, necessary
 </pre>

 #### :~$ microbar --config --help
 <pre>
 microbar: usage: microbar --config "/path/to/file/"
     # if the specified file doesn't exist, it will be created and it will contain the hardcoded default configuration
-   # the $HOME variable can be used instead of "/path/to/home/", case sensitive
+    # environment variables may be used
 </pre>